Devil9766/ChartAI/README.md

 - 🧠 Get real-time **AI insights** using **Cohere AI** based on uploaded data.
 - 📄 Export visualizations and insights as **PDF reports**.
 - 👤 Role-based dashboards for **Users** and **Admins**.
-- 🔐 Secure login with session management using `localStorage`.
+- 🔐 Secure login with session management using `Context API`.
 - 📜 View file history, report archive, and insight summaries.
 - 🌐 Deployed on **Vercel (frontend)** and **Render (backend)**.